bcdev/h2ops/README.md

 If you face any issues, please check out the [troubleshooting section](#troubleshooting)

-## Prerequisites
+### Prerequisites

 - Docker and Docker Compose
-- [Mamba](https://github.com/conda-forge/miniforge) - Please make sure you install `Python 3.12` as this repository has been tested with that version.
+- [Mamba](https://github.com/conda-forge/miniforge) - Please make sure you
+install `Python 3.12` as this repository has been tested with that version.

-### Docker and Docker compose plugin Installation:
+#### Docker and Docker compose plugin Installation

 Please follow the steps mentioned in this [link](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository)

 This should install both Docker and Docker compose plugin.